sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/1_intro.md

 If `start` or `end` does not align with a token boundary, any tokens that straddle the range - either starting before but extending past `start`, or starting before but continuing past `end` - are also included.

 The `Annotator` and `Tokenizer` are added as member variables of the `ASTFrontendAction` class.
+Not all annotations we are interested are handled by the `ASTFrontendAction`.
+In this case, we'll need to ability to pass references to the `Annotator` and `Tokenizer` around so that annotations are inserted into the same resulting file.